DipalPaneri/MedTourEasy-Data-Analyst-Internship-Projects/README.md

 # MedTourEasy-Data-Analyst-Internship-Projects
 MedTourEasy, a global healthcare company, provides you the informational resources needed to evaluate your global options.
 MedTourEasy provides analytical solutions to our partner healthcare providers globally.
+MedTourEasy’s mission is to provide access to quality healthcare for everyone, regardless of location, time frame, or budget.
+Patients can connect with internationally-accredited clinics and hospitals.MedTourEasy, an online medical tourism marketplace, provides you the informational resources needed to evaluate your global options.
+It helps you find the right healthcare solution based on your specific health needs, affordable care, while meeting the quality standards that you expect to have in healthcare.